Cost Guide: How Much is a Whole Cow for Your Meat Supply

 So you’re looking to counter the rising cost of beef by buying a whole cow for meat.

 Purchasing meat in bulk may be a significant money saver, provided you have the foresight to plan ahead and the room in your freezer.
-It also gives you the option to control what type of meat you are consuming – you can get truly grass fed beef or grain fed beef – and you’ll know how it was raised.
+It also gives you the option to control what type of meat you are consuming – you can get truly grass-fed beef or grain-fed beef – and you’ll know how it was raised.

+Many farms and meat processing facilities provide consumers with placing a beef order of purchasing a whole, half, or quarter cow.
 The way pricing works when buying a whole cow for meat is that you’re charged a dollar number for each pound of “hanging weight,” which is the animal’s weight before it gets aged and processed.

 However, some butchers base the pricing on the cow’s weight when it’s still alive (rather than pound hanging weight), so you’ll need to inquire about that with your butcher before placing your order.